Top 20 Delicious Korean Food You Should Try

-Although the noodles are usually buckwheat noodles, potato noodles, or sweet potatoes, sometimes the chef uses other types of noodles depending on your order.
+Although the noodles are usually buckwheat noodles, potato noodles, or sweet potatoes, sometimes the chef uses other noodles, depending on your order.

-Naengmyeon is a great choice to cool off the hot heat and humid air in the summer.
+Naengmyeon is an excellent choice to cool off the hot heat and humid air in the summer.
 However, if you visit South Korea in other seasons, you should still give it a try.

-Black soybean noodle (Jajangmyeon) is also one of the very famous noodle dishes in Korea.
+Black soybean noodle (Jajangmyeon) is also one of Korea’s very famous noodle dishes.

 The ingredients for this noodle dish include noodles, black soybean sauce (Chunjang sauce), or black soy sauce made from fermented soybeans, pork, and vegetables such as cucumber, carrots, cabbage, and radish.